Marnie Stern: Musical career

+In August 2023, Stern announced her return with a song titled "Plain Speak".
+It features on her fifth studio album, The Comeback Kid, which was released on November 3 via Joyful Noise Recordings.
+Rolling Stone named Marnie Stern as one of "The 250 Greatest Guitarists of All Time".

 Influences

 Stern has cited many musical influences that contribute to her sound, including Hella, King Crimson, Lightning Bolt, Deerhoof, Erase Errata, Yoko Ono, Don Caballero, U.S. Maple, Royal Trux, Television, Bruce Springsteen, The Who, and Talking Heads.